RSS

 v6134 Cores372 GB

-Note that the usage for each on-premises installation is different, so your load and sizing requirements may differ from the table above.
+The usage for each on-premises installation is different, so your load and sizing requirements may differ from the table above.
 To prepare for your upgrade from 5.x to 6.x, reach out to your account team for assistance to ensure your infrastructure meets requirements.

 Secure-Only Backend Enablement Optimized

-For users who enable a backend deployment with the secureOnly configuration set to true, the footprint of Monitor components has been further reduced and minimized.
+For users who enable a backend deployment with the Secure-Only configuration set to true, the footprint of Monitor components has been further reduced and minimized.
 However, for those upgrading from 5.x+, the addition of features and components in 6.2.1 has a complex effect on the overall resource usage.

 • In general, 6.0.0 requires less CPU and slightly more memory than 5.+.